Bitcoin runs on its miners.

 A hash is a mine’s attempted answer, and the rate is measured at hashes per second.
 In the table above, we have represented this as “Pool Share” – each mining pool’s percentage of the overall hash rate across the bitcoin network.
-(A pool share of 20.9 percent, for example, means that this mining pool provides 20.9 percent of the bitcoin network’s overall hash rate.)
+(For example, a pool share of 20.9 percent means that this mining pool provides 20.9 percent of the bitcoin network’s overall hash rate.)

 1. Bitcoin Wallet

 After successfully validating a block, you’ll need a bitcoin wallet to store the coins your mining efforts yield.
 It may be wise to create a bitcoin wallet solely for mining activities, separate from your other bitcoin investments.